Thocook/AliBaba_Webscraping/README.md

 ### 4. Store Rating
    - Retrieves the store rating for a given product, providing insights into the supplier's reputation.

-### 5. Data Visualization
-   - Leverages `seaborn` and `matplotlib` for visual representations, enhancing the interpretation of the collected information.

 ## Dependencies

 - Python 3.x